Dimitrios Emmanouilidis: Loan to Fortuna Sittard

 On 1 February 2021, Emmanouilidis moved to Eredivisie club Fortuna Sittard on a loan deal until the end of the season.
 The deal includes a purchase option.

 Vejle

 The 20-year-old was left out of Ivan Jovanovic's plans at Panathinaikos and sought to find a club, so that he could leave with a regular transfer and not on loan.
 Panathinaikos sold him at a range of €500,000 and Panathinaikos will have a resale rate of 20-25%, while Emmanouilidis will earn approximately €200,000 per year.
 It is one of the most expensive transfers in the history of Vejle, which convinced the young striker with its project.
 The Greek footballer played a total of 22 times with Panathinaikos, scoring five goals and giving two assists.
 On 1 August 2021, he scored his first goal with the club in a 2–2 home draw against Brøndby IF.

 Asteras Tripolis

 On 11 June 2025, Emmanouilidis signed for Asteras Tripolis.

+Levadiakos

+On 7 July 2026, Emmanouilidis signed for Levadiakos on a free transfer.